 Five top tips to keep yourself motivated this winter

 If you're struggling to find the inspiration to get moving, try encouraging a friend, member of your family or your partner to commit to a winter exercise routine with you.
 Knowing that you are letting someone else down when cancelling a workout can make you feel less inclined to do so.
 It could also change your perspective on working out to being something a little more enjoyable and sociable.

 2. Exercise inside

 Let’s face it, not many of us want to exercise outside in the winter months due to the bitter weather conditions that come with it but that doesn’t mean you can’t, even if you don’t have a gym membership.
-You can easily workout in the comfort of your own home with just your own bodyweight.
-And if you are unsure on where to start, YouTube is filled with many free workout videos that require no equipment.
+You can easily exercise in the comfort of your own home with just your body weight.
+And if you are unsure of where to start, YouTube is filled with many free workout videos that require no equipment.

 3. Have the right kit

 Although the phrase “dress for success” is a good motto to have professionally, it can also apply to the world of fitness.
 Ensuring you are dressed for the outdoors during the cooler months makes training much more comfortable and reduces the risk of catching a chill which could hinder performance.
 Investing in a brand new training outfit or pair of trainers not only contributes to success but can also really boost your motivation to exercise -it’s hard not to want to show them off at your next gym class!